Artivion (AORT)

 Formerly known as CryoLife until its 2022 rebranding, Artivion (NYSE:AORT) develops and manufactures medical devices and preserves human tissues used in cardiac and vascular surgical procedures for patients with aortic disease.

-Artivion falls below our quality standards.
+Artivion doesn’t measure up to our expectations.
 Our attention is focused on better businesses.

 Why There Are Better Opportunities Than Artivion